lf-edge/eve/docs/MEMORY-SETTINGS.md

 components in EVE OS.
 For each setting, we provide guidelines on when it makes sense to increase or decrease the values, as well as the potential impact of setting them too high or too low.

-### Note on soft and hard limits

-Currently, the soft and hard limits are set to the same value.
-Theoretically, the soft limit should be set to a value that is lower than the hard limit, and it can be used to handle the memory pressure in the system more effectively.
-However, in practice, we have not tested this configuration yet and do not have precise recommendations on how to set the soft limit.

 ### dom0_mem